shreeya-i/Flixter/README.md

 The following **additional** features are implemented:

 - One-time landing screen following the launch screen that directly connects to TabBarController with a button
-- Image constraints using Auto Layout
+- Object constraints using Auto Layout

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):